bsoelch/Concat/doc/concat.md

 proc( type : static T  T _ ptr : p => ) : extern free

 entryPoint:
-  "Hello World" strLen print  ## the value of k is determined by the compiler 16 i8 malloc =:: p
+  "Hello World" strLen ..debug.print   ## the value of k is determined by the compiler 16 i8 malloc =:: p
   p "Test" 4 memcpy           ## generic argument determined by type of constant string ( in current parser by type of p ) p free